nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 ## Future Development

 - We will update the achievement functionality such that we will have an algorithm to check whether you have achieved a particular goal by taking your exercise record and/or meal record into account.
+- The goal list record will be updated at the start of the application to check if some current goals are not finished.
+It will mark such unfinished goal as failed automatically.
+User will also be allowed to delete such records by command.